 Problems with the practice include formality, the conscientiousness of the proper specialists, lack of motivation for testing and treatment.
 Currently, 360 people diagnosed with HIV voluntarily refuse antiretroviral therapy in penitentiary facilities.
-Other issues in prisons

 PLHIV and hepatitis patients are detained together with others.